DarinM223/ucla-web-scraper/README.md

 To install the dependencies.
 To run the server, enter:

-    node scraper.js
+    node main.js

-It should eventually (after a long time) start printing "Added [Course]" for every course added.
 Right now after it finishes adding all of the courses it will hang and you will have to end the process by pressing Ctrl-C.

 The scraper should take around 10-20 minutes to run on an i5